Snow pummels western New York as metro Buffalo digs out from up to 6 feet of accumulation

 "If you're trying to enter an area where a travel ban exists, you will meet a friendly neighborhood New York State trooper who will immediately give you a ticket for violating the travel ban," Poloncarz said.

-Authorities are towing vehicles stuck on the side of the road or have been involved in accidents because of people traveling during the snowstorm, he said.
+While officials earlier said some vehicles had to be towed after being stuck on the side of the road or involved in accidents, Hochul thanked New Yorkers who adhered to travel advisories and stayed home.

-Poloncarz added, "We need to get through clearing the snow today and tomorrow and expect to get most areas back to normal in that time.
-Erie County will also be consulting with the school district about school tomorrow, later today."
+"Thank you for just following the directions, staying off the roads, and as a result, all the major thoroughfares are open now in western New York and the north country, with some limitation," Hochul said at a briefing Sunday morning.

-Air travelers haven't been faring much better, with dozens of flights arriving and departing from Buffalo Niagara International Airport canceled as storm conditions worsened, according to the airport's website.
+Air travel also has been snarled by the record snow, with dozens of flights arriving and departing from Buffalo Niagara International Airport canceled as storm conditions worsened, according to the airport's website.

 The airport set a daily snowfall record of 21.5 inches Saturday, shattering the previous daily record of 7.6 inches set in 2014, the local weather office said.